-The LPC2378 provides a minimum of 100000 write/erase cycles and 20 years of data retention.
+The LPC2388 provides a minimum of 100000 write/erase cycles and 20 years of data retention.

-7.3 On-chip static SRAM
+7.3 On-chip SRAM

-The LPC2378 includes a SRAM memory of 32 kB reserved for the ARM processor exclusive use.
+The LPC2388 includes a SRAM memory of 64 kB reserved for the ARM processor exclusive use.
 This RAM may be used for code and/or data storage and may be accessed as 8 bits, 16 bits, and 32 bits.

-A 16 kB SRAM block serving as a buffer for the Ethernet controller and an 8 kB SRAM associated with the USB device can be used both for data and code storage, too.
-Remaining SRAM such as a 4 kB USB FIFO and a 2 kB RTC SRAM can be used for data storage only.
+A 16 kB SRAM block serving as a buffer for the Ethernet controller and a 16 kB SRAM associated with the USB device can be used both for data and code storage, too.
+The 2 kB RTC can be used for data storage only.
 The RTC SRAM is battery powered and retains the content in the absence of the main power supply.